Netflix (4K), YouTube (4K), BBC iPlayer (HD), All 4 (SD), Now TV (HD)

 What is the Google Chromecast Ultra?

-The first Chromecast was an important product for Google.
+The original Chromecast was a key product for Google.

 It came at the perfect time, when TV-based apps were still in their infancy, with TVs operating systems generally being a bit of a mess.
 The Chromecast let people cut through all that faff, choosing what they wanted to watch on their smartphones and then pinging it over to their TV.